Getting Started with Python Environments: Conda, venv, and Installing Dependencies

 Getting Started with venv

-module is lightweight and comes pre-installed with Python (since Python 3.3).
+The venv module is lightweight and comes pre-installed with Python (since Python 3.3).

 Basic venv Commands